5outh/5outh.github.io/A Story of Iteration - Generating Blotch.md

 ### Introduction

-At time of writing, "Blotch" is my most recent piece of generative artwork.
+At time of writing, "Blotch" is my most recent piece of [[Generative]] artwork.
 It looks nothing like I had originally envisioned, and the iteration of the project was interesting in its own right.
 Getting this piece to a place that I actually liked was a long, fun, and somewhat arduous process punctuated with tons of intermediate results that look absolutely nothing like the final piece.
 This isn't uncommon, and I want to talk about it.
-Feel free to scroll down to the bottom of this post or check out my  [art page](/art.html) to see the final result.
+Feel free to scroll down to the bottom of this post or check out my [portfolio](https://benkovach.art/portfolio) to see the final result.

 ## 1
 <img style="margin-left:auto; margin-right:auto; display:block;" width="70%" src="https://ben-kovach-blog-assets.s3.amazonaws.com/images/blotch/001.png"></img>